an4kein/_sql_injections/README.md

 Hello my friends, this is my repo about sql injections.

-Thanks for all: "Zenodermus Javanicus", "@zc00l", "@LowFuel"
+Thanks for all: Zenodermus Javanicus, @zc00l, @LowFuel

 References: